Vitamin D deficiency is linked to multiple serious health conditions as people get older.

 The prohormone, 25-dihydroxyvitamin D is converted to 1,25-dihydroxyvitamin D, which is considered the active form of vitamin D in our body.

 More than 99% of all vitamin D metabolites in the blood are bound to proteins, so only a very small fraction is free to be biologically active.

-In a recent study from University Hospitals Leuven in Belgium and elsewhere, researchers found the free, circulating vitamin D levels in the blood may be a better predictor of future health risks in aging men.
+In a recent study, researchers found the free, circulating vitamin D levels in the blood may be a better predictor of future health risks in aging men.

 The finding suggests the free, precursor form of vitamin D found circulating in the bloodstream is a more accurate predictor of future health and disease risk, than the often measured total vitamin D.

 The study is from University Hospitals Leuven in Belgium and elsewhere.
 One researcher is Dr. Leen Antonio.